fractaldotbox/ddevkit/apps/docs/src/content/docs/design/dependencies.md

 In the web context, dependencies make the bundle larger and the site slower.
 [Island Architecture](https://docs.astro.build/en/concepts/islands/) --  we try to contain comopnents into static ones as plain markups and text when possible, and limit interacitivt to speicifc componenst.
 This help simplify diff across versions and make a larger chunk of the dApp served by IPFS which is immutable.
 This also help rendering infrequently updated contnet faster, composing different frameworks in a page and encourages pushing slow operations to the server.
 Typically, we postpone hydration for components requiring a connected wallet.

-In the context of autonomous agent, a simple package-lock.json is not sufficient to guarantee your agent keep running safely.
+In the context of autonomous agent, a simple package-lock.json is not sufficient to guarantee your agent keep running autonomously and safely.
 As dev we are just tired of [https://en.wikipedia.org/wiki/Dependency_hell].
+As we argued in [Architecture](/architecture.md) the challenge is even more prominent for diverse, decentralized agents than dApps.

+## Immutability
+We have seen power of autonomous execution in smart contracts which are immutable or upgradeable only upon restricted rules.
+Common primitives like Ethereum Attestation Service establish trust, promote interoperability and simplify audit.

+It is a common need for more flexible, blockchain agnoistic programs outside the EVM runtime that are immutable and verifiable, as in Lit actions and [Chainlink Functions](https://docs.chain.link/chainlink-functions) which are javascript based and executed by decentralized nodes, or dockerized applications execute in TEE.

+With autonomous agents, it is crucial to ensure no one can update or remove the program and often it is desired to promote transparency.
+One typical approach is uploading that to IPFS and restrict execution to that content-addressing hash, as in [Lit's example](https://developer.litprotocol.com/sdk/serverless-signing/deploying#a-note-on-immutability).

+Today every agent has its own dependency graph and often versions of pacakge differ given versions of frameworks.
+Creating common, immutable program as tools for agent could make developer life easy and ease audit.

 ## Our approach

 - We prefer downstream dependencies that is treeshakable.
 - Consider `lib/filecoin/gateway.ts` `getGatewayUrlWithCid()` as an example, it does not import dependenceis unconditionally or relevavnt ecosystem-specific code are expected to be injected using strategy pattern.

+Many framework adopt a plugin system, some limit dependencies to only plugin being used. s
+### Scenario #1

+sequenceDiagram
+    Agent->>ToolPlugin: invoke
+    ToolPlugin-->>Dependencies: invoke
+    Dependencies->>Protocol: invoke

+### Scenario #2
+sequenceDiagram
+    Agent->>Agent: invoke
+    Agent-->>Dependencies: invoke
+    Dependencies->>Protocol: invoke

+### Scenario #3
+sequenceDiagram
+    Agent->ImmutableTool: invoke
+    ImmutableTool->>Protocol: invoke

+Improve scenario in #2 (reduced dependencies by design and removing wrapper) Enable Scenario #3 where common , immutable hosted on IPFS and work with Lit Action.

+Consider supplying USDC on Aave Protocol USDC.
+Aave, use ethers, aave-utilities and finally. viem

 ## Dependencies considerations